Fragmented copy-paste across tools

 Assistance builds trust when it aligns with attention, not when it competes with it.

-Each refinement focused on the same issues that sparked the project: fragmented workflows, slow reviews, and a lack of trust.
+Each refinement addressed the same core issues: fragmented workflows, slow reviews, and low trust in automation.

 The inline icon appears only when a developer hovers over acceptance criteria.
 A quiet cue that says “I am here if you need me.”